What is osteopathy ?

 Exercise Prescription

-Postural Tips
+Posture Tips

 Postural advice involves personalized guidance to correct and maintain proper posture, helping to relieve pain, prevent injuries, and promote better alignment in daily activities.